hertzsprung/redis-launcher/README.md

-Redis-launcher is an Java library for controlling a [redis server](http://redis.io/) programmatically.
+Redis-launcher is a Java library for controlling a [redis server](http://redis.io/) programmatically.
 It is released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 Installation